DamiAKinniyi/MaCAD-AIA22-A.EYE/README.md

     Refer to [OSM Map features](https://wiki.openstreetmap.org/wiki/Map_features) for a list of accessible features.

-    This poi.ipynb file outputs a geojson file(poi.geojson) to be used with 03.colab/poi_analysis.ipynb. poi_analysis.ipynb returns outputs the diversity indices for ethnicity and gender for each municipality.
-The results for each diversity parameter is returned as a geojson file.
-Save the poi.geojson file to a google drive location.
-Save all geojson files to 01.Data/static layer folder for use on webapp.
+    - This poi.ipynb file outputs a geojson file(poi.geojson) to be used with 03.colab/POI_live_layer.py; Save the poi.geojson file to a google drive location.
+    - The poi.ipynb file also returns geojson files for the diversity index and point files for the different diversity parameters chosen.
+Save these geojson files to 01.Data/static layer folder for use on webapp.

 4. **MATCH USERS TO POINTS OF INTEREST**: To generate matching points of interest, use POI_live_layer.py.
 Create a url link for poi.geojson and add link as the url location for poi_url in POI_live_layer.py

 5. **PLOT ROUTE TO SELECTED POINT OF INTEREST**: To generate route to selected POI, use ROUTE_live_layer.py.
 Create url links for each of the following: city_graph.geojson, city_nodes.geojson, acc_wheelchair_friendly.geojson and acc_visual_friendly.geojson.
 Replace the links for each corresponding parameter in ROUTE_live_layer.py

 ![Methodology overview](/assets/Diversity.png)
 [Work In Progress]